Ellen S. Berscheid: Controversy

 In 1974, Berscheid was the center of a controversy regarding federal funding of research.
-Senator William Proxmire of Wisconsin used her as an example when he awarded the National Science Foundation his first Golden Fleece award, which was presented monthly between 1975 and 1988, in order to focus media attention on projects Proximire viewed as self-serving and wasteful of taxpayer dollar.
+Senator William Proxmire of Wisconsin used her as an example when he awarded the National Science Foundation his first Golden Fleece award, which was presented monthly between 1975 and 1988, in order to focus media attention on projects Proxmire viewed as self-serving and wasteful of taxpayer dollar.
 Berscheid had been granted $84,000 by the foundation to research why people fall in love.
 The scandal "called into question use of public funds in scientific research."

 A few years later, Hatfield left the business department and Berscheid took over Hatfield's job as Student Activities Bureau.
 Due to an all-male faculty, Berscheid expected an early retirement but then was offered a professorship in the psychology department.
-Berscheid remains on the Psychology Faculty at the University of Minnesota.
+Berscheid remained on the Psychology Faculty at the University of Minnesota.